pivotal-cf/docs-pks/control-plane.hbs.md

 ## <a id="overview-ha"></a>High Availability Modes

-Tanzu Kubernetes Grid Integrated Edition can be configured for TKGI Control Plane and workload high availability.
+{{  vars.product }} can be configured for TKGI Control Plane and workload high availability.

 ####<a id="control-plane-ha"></a>TKGI Control Plane High Availability Mode (Beta)

 The TKGI Control Plane can be configured in either standard or high availability (beta) modes.

 * In standard mode:
     * The TKGI API is hosted on the `pivotal-container-service` VM.
     * The TKGI Database is hosted on the `pks-db` VM.
 * In high availability mode (beta):
     * The TKGI API is hosted on multiple `pivotal-container-service` VMs.
     * The TKGI Database is hosted on three `pks-db` VMs.
 <p class="note warning"><strong>Warning:</strong> High availability mode is a beta feature.